Netail/twitch-anti-th0ts/README.md

 # Twitch Anti Th0ts
-Small chrome extensiom which removes all the Twitch booba streamers
+Small chrome extension which removes all the Twitch booba streamers

+Download can be found in the chrome store [here](https://chromewebstore.google.com/detail/twitch-anti-th0ts/kgkijdnehafjigdkccmfhjkhoabjfiaf)